demisto/splunk-app/add-on/README.md

       7. Severity – the alert severity
       8. Details – “details” field of the incident

-* Go to server and wait for incidents (one for each event in Splunk).
+* Go to the XSOAR server and wait for incidents (one for each event in Splunk).

   ![image](https://user-images.githubusercontent.com/38749041/103539782-52c0cb80-4ea1-11eb-94a3-e284a97b33f3.png)